St. Lawrence Iroquoians: Culture and subsistence

 In addition to the characteristic villages, the St. Lawrence Iroquoian peoples had "a mixed economy, in which they drew their subsistence from growing maize, squash, and beans, hunting, fishing, and gathering.
 These nations also had in common a matrilineal, clan-based social organization, and a political system sufficiently structured to permit confederation at times.
 Most of them engaged in guerrilla warfare, grew and used tobacco, and produced pottery vessels."
+Some of the oldest Iroquoians artifacts found surrounding what is now Quebec City include copper axe heads from c.1000-400 BCE and terracotta vessels from c.1350-1600.
 Sunflowers were also grown for their oily seeds.
 Investigations at several former settlements have indicated that their most important foods were maize and fish.
 They hunted white-tailed deer and other game.

 In 1535, French explorer Jacques Cartier commented on cultural differences between the people of Hochelaga (Montreal area) and Stadacona (Quebec area).
 Cartier described the large and productive maize fields surrounding Hochelaga, and said its inhabitants were sedentary, as compared to the people of Stadacona who were migratory.
 The Stadaconans were closer to the salt-water resources (fish, seals, and whales) of the lower St. Lawrence River and the Gulf of St Lawrence and ranged widely in their birch bark canoes in search of marine animals.
 Moreover, the Quebec area was the most northerly location in northeastern North America in which agriculture was practiced, especially during the cooler temperatures of the Little Ice Age in the 16th century.
 For Stadaconans, depending on agriculture was a riskier subsistence strategy than for the people of Hochelaga and they probably relied less on agriculture and more on exploitation of sea mammals, fishing, and hunting.

 The St. Lawrence Iroquoians were not united politically and villages and cultural groups may have been unfriendly and competitive with each other, as well as being hostile to the neighboring Algonquian peoples and other Iroquoian groups.